Finale (scorewriter): History

 Finale 2008 was the first version to come out with full Vista (32-bit only) support.
-It also changed the way several editing modes are accessed, by introducing the multi-purpose “selection tool” described above.
+It also changed the way several editing modes are accessed, by introducing the multi-purpose "selection tool" described above.
 The 2008 release offers the importation and/or recording of synchronized real-time audio as an additional single track in a document.

 Finale 2009 was identified as the 20th Anniversary edition.
 It offers many fundamental workflow changes not seen since the program's inception, such as the organization of expressions by category.
 Also notable is the re-designed Page View, which enables the viewing and editing of multiple pages within the same document window: these pages may either be arranged in a horizontal line or tiled vertically within a window.
 Finale 2009 includes Garritan's new Aria Player Engine, and has new samples for this.
 The older Kontakt 2 Player is still supported, and the samples load under this also.

 Finale 2010 was released in June 2009 with improvements to percussion notation and chord symbols.
 This version also introduced measure number enhancements, auto-ordered rehearsal marks and support for additional graphic formats.

 Finale 2011 was released in June 2010 with additional Garritan Sounds, Alpha Notes (notation with note names inside), a new lyric entry window and other lyric enhancements, and a reworking of staff, system, and page layout handling.
-In Finale versions before 2011, systems could be optimized to remove empty staves from them and also permit staves in a system to be positioned independently from other systems.
-Eliminating empty staves from systems with many staves (sometimes called French scoring) is a common notation practice used to economize (or optimize) the use of the page.
-Users needed to take caution while optimizing, because if measures with notes were moved into an optimized system, or notes were added to staves while viewing the score in Scroll View that had been optimized out, they could be omitted in the printed score.
-The recommended solution was to always optimize as the last step in the score editing process, immediately before printing.
-Finale resolved this with a number of solutions in Finale 2011, including the new "Hide Empty Staves" command under the Staff menu, which hides all empty staves in systems.
+Introduced the new "Hide Empty Staves" command under the Staff menu, which hides all empty staves in systems.
 If notes are added to the system, the staff reappears automatically.
 (The capability of intentionally hiding staves containing notes is still available using a Staff Style).
 Other improvements to this Finale version include easier capo chords and a new Aria Player.

-Finale 2012 was released in October 2011 with new functions as Finale's ScoreManager™, Unicode text support, creation of PDF files, an updated setup Wizard, improved sound management.
+Finale 2012 was released in October 2011 with new functions as Finale's ScoreManager, Unicode text support, creation of PDF files, an updated setup Wizard, improved sound management.